unpoller/unpoller.github.io/documentation/docs/dependencies/prometheus.md

     - targets: ['localhost:9130']
 ```

 If you have other scrape configs, leave them there.
-Just add a new one for unifipoller.
-Replace localhost with the IP of the host running unifi-poller.
+Just add a new one for `unifipoller`.
+Replace localhost with the IP of the host running Poller.
 That's it!
-Restart prometheus and it should begin to scrape data from your controller.
+Restart Prometheus and it should begin to scrape data from your controller through Poller.

 :::note
-UniFi Poller needs to be accessible via port 9031
+UniFi Poller needs to be accessible on TCP port 9130.
+This may require exposing ports or modifying firewalls.
 :::